Ravi-Raghavan/CIS-5300-Final-Project/outputs/README.md

   Ensemble predictions obtained via **hard voting**, where each base model votes for a class label and the majority label is selected.
 This was developed for Milestone #4.

 - **`Soft Vote-Predictions.npy`**
-  Ensemble predictions obtained via **soft voting**, where predicted probabilities from multiple models are averaged before thresholding.
+  Ensemble predictions obtained via **soft voting**, where predicted probabilities from multiple models are averaged before a decision is made.
 This was developed for Milestone #4.

 - **`Max Vote-Predictions.npy`**
   Ensemble predictions where we select the class with the maximum confidence score across all models.
 This was developed for Milestone #4.